-D. Transferable Skills and Personal Qualities Students should be able to:
+D. Transferable Skills and Personal Qualities

 PG Dip and MSc

 - D1.
 Use the Internet, major econometric, word processing, spreadsheet and related software in an integrated approach to the presentation of research reports. - D2.
 Structure and present ideas effectively orally, visually and in writing. - D3.
 Plan and implement a research strategy. - D4.
 Manage time effectively, prioritise learning and research activities, and work to deadlines. - D5.
 Exercise initiative and self-reliance skills, and work independently. - D6.
 Demonstrate numeracy and employ computational skills in research. - D7.
 Appreciate alternative viewpoints.